Connecting People Through Art

 - identify the value in making connections to diverse people.

-- describe personal responsibility for promoting the common good.
+- describe ways to use art to promote the common good.

 - social responsibility: the belief or ideology that a person has an obligation to act to benefit society at large.
 This responsibility can be passive, such as by avoiding engaging in socially harmful acts, or active, such as by performing activities that directly advance social goals

-Put the following quote on the board or on a poster: “We are good at picking out people who are different from us.
+Read the following quote: “We are good at picking out people who are different from us.
 Our instincts tell us they are a threat.”
-(Matt Harding) Discuss whether the group thinks that this is accurate.
-As part of the discussion, share that at one time, identifying people different from us was a survival instinct; however, nowadays we have to deliberately override this instinct in order to connect with people.
-Discuss the benefits and dangers of seeing differences as a threat.
-Ask, “How does the game we played in Lesson One support the idea that we are good at noticing differences?”
+(Matt Harding) Discuss whether this is accurate and how we might have gotten to that point.
+Discuss the possible benefits and dangers of seeing differences as a threat.

-Tell students that Matt Harding created a video of himself dancing all over the world.
-The video became popular on YouTube because Matt was so sincere in wanting to connect with people of other cultures.
+Matt Harding captured videos of himself dancing all over the world.
+The joyful video became popular on YouTube because Matt connected sincerely with people of widely diverse cultures.
 Dancing (badly), laughing, and smiling with people seemed to break many barriers.
-The video is called “Where the Heck Is Matt?” and can be viewed at http://www.wheretheheckismatt.com/ Facilitator note: The title may be inappropriate for the students, but the message of the video is powerful and worth showing.
-Preview the video before deciding whether or not to show it.
+The video is called “Where the Heck Is Matt?” and can be viewed at https://www.wheretheheckismatt.com/

-Print or display the following article about the Smile Boston Project: http://www.gmanews.tv/print/64671The first ten paragraphs give a clear summary of one artist’s act of spreading optimism and hope throughout the community.
+Read together the article about the Smile Boston Project: one artist’s act of spreading optimism and hope throughout the community.
 Bren Bataclan gives away free paintings to random people under the condition that they smile more.
 Discuss how Bren’s project uses art to uplift and make connections between people.
 Define serial reciprocity as giving generously as a way to pay forward when you receive something.

-Reflect on the meaning of making connections with others as a way to take action for the common good (philanthropy).
-Ask:
+Discuss why making connections with diverse others is a socially responsible way to promote the common good (philanthropy).

 Strand PHIL.II Philanthropy and Civil Society